jamesrenfro/sharealike/README.md

 	need to log in to the AWS Management console [https://console.aws.amazon.com] and create one of each.

+## Configuring to use Celery as a distributed task queue

+	You'll need to add the setting USE_CELERY=True to your settings.py (or your local_settings.py).
+You may also want to configure the BROKER_URL for a non-guest user, though it's easier to start up as guest initially.
+To run celery as a daemon process you'll want to follow these directions: [http://docs.celeryproject.org/en/latest/tutorials/daemonizing.html] It may be tricky to get the file permissions right if you run celeryd talking to a sqlite3 db, but if you use postgres (or mysql, etc...) you shouldn't have any problems.
+With sqlite3, you should be able to run celery workers at the command line using the following command:
+	- python manage.py celery worker --loglevel=info

 ## Troubleshooting pillow/PIL installation

 	Doesn't seem to be straightforward to install pillow on all environments.
 On